GSA-TTS/identity-dev-docs/_pages/security-events.md

 #### Production environment:

-- Open a Zendesk ticket to have your SET configuration added to our outbound proxy
-- The `push_notification_url` will be deployed as part of the application promotion process
+- The `push_notification_url` will be deployed as part of the application promotion process.
+Please specify in the promotion request that you are including a SET configuration so tht we know to add your URL to the outbound proxy.

 ### Supported Outgoing Events